TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 As with DFS, the vertices are coloured:

-- Black for a visted vertex
+- Black for a visited vertex
 - Grey for a vertex waiting in the queue
 - white for an unreached vertex

 Then while the to-do queue is not empty, the following actions are repeated:

-- Remove the first vetex in the queue, visit the location and colour is black
+- Remove the first vertex in the queue, visit the location and colour is black
 - Locate it's neighbours.
 Those that are white, will be turned grey and added to the end of the queue

 ``` python